 I. Letter to Shareholders 1

-H. Company Drofile

 II.
-Company Profile 2
+Company Profile

-2.1 Date of Incorporation
+2.1 Date of Incorporation 3

 2.2 Company History 3

 III.
 Corporate Governance Report

-3.1 Organization 6

-3.2 Directors, Supervisors and Management Team

-3.3 Implementation of Corporate Governance

-3.4 Audit Fee 35

-3.5 Replacement of CPA

-3.6 Any of the Company's Chairman, President, or Managers in Charge of Finance or

-Accounting Held a Position in the CPA's Firm or Its Affiliates in 2022 35

-3.7 Changes in Shareholding and Shares Pledged by Directors, Supervisors,

-Managers and Shareholders with 10% Shareholdings or More in 2022 and

-as of the Date of this Annual Report 36

-3.8 Relationship among the Top Ten Shareholders 37

-3.9 Number of Shares Held and Shareholding Percentage of the Company,

-the Company's Directors, Supervisors, Managers and Directly or Indirectly

-Controlled Entities on the Same Investee.
-37
+3.1 Organization 6 3.2 Directors, Supervisors and Management Team 3.3 Implementation of Corporate Governance 3.4 Audit Fee 33 3.5 Replacement of CPA.
+3.6 Any of the Company's Chairman, President, or Managers in Charge of Finance or Accounting Held a Position in the CPA's Firm or Its Affiliates in 2023 3.7 Changes in Shareholding and Shares Pledged by Directors, Supervisors, Managers and Shareholders with 10% Shareholdings or More in 2023 and as of the Date of this Annual Report 3.8 Relationship among the Top Ten Shareholders 38 3.9 Number of Shares Held and Shareholding Percentage of the Company, the Company's Directors, Supervisors, Managers and Directly or Indirectly Controlled Entities on the Same Investee

 IV.
 Capital Overview

-4.1 Capital and Shares 38
+4.1 Capital and Shares

-4.2 Corporate Bonds.
+4.2 Corporate Bonds

 4.3 Preferred Stock

-4.4 Global Depository Receipts
+4.4 Global Depository Receipts 42

-4.5 Employee Stock Options.
+4.5 Employee Stock Options

 4.6 New Restricted Employee Stock

 4.7 Status of New Shares Issuance in Connection with Mergers and Acquisitions

-4.8 Financing Plans and Implementation.
+4.8 Financing Plans and Implementation

-1.0 1 munemg 1 min und imprementation.

 V. Operational Highlights

-5.1 Business Activities 42
+5.1 Business Activities 43

-5.2 Market and Sales Overview 47
+5.2 Market and Sales Overview .
+48

-5.3 Human Resources.
+5.3 Human Resources .
+51

-5.4 Environmental Protection Expenditure 51
+5.4 Environmental Protection Expenditure .
+52

-5.5 Labor Relations 52
+5.5 Labor Relations. .
+52

-5.6 Cyber Security Management 53
+5.6 Cyber Security Management. .
+53

-5.7 Important Contracts 54
+5.7 Important Contracts

 VI.
+Financial Information

-Financial Information 5.1 Five-Year Financial Summary 55 5.2 Five-Year Financial Analysis 5.3 Audit Committee's Report in the Most Recent Year 5.4 Consolidated Financial Statements for the Years Ended December 31, 2022 and 2021, and Independent Auditors' Report 59 5.5 Parent-company-only Financial Statements for the Years Ended December 31, 2022 and 2021, and Independent Auditors' Report 59 5.6 If the Company or Its Affiliates Have Experienced Financial Difficulties in the Most Recent Fiscal Year or during the Current Fiscal Year up to the Date of Printing of the Annual Report, the Annual Report Shall Explain How Said Difficulties Will Affect the Company's Financial Situation 59 VII.
-Review of Financial Conditions, Operating Results, and Risk Management 7.1 Financial Status 60 7.2 Financial Performance 7.3 Cash Flow 7.4 Major Capital Expenditure Items 7.5 Investment Policy in Last Year, Main Causes for Profits or Losses, Improvement Plans and the Investment Plans for the Coming Year 62 7.6 Risk Analysis and Management 7.7 Other Important Matters VIII.
-Special Disclosure 3.1 Information of Associated Enterprises 65 3.2 Organization of the Latest Private Placement Securities as of the Date of Printing 05 of the Annual Report 65 3.3 Holding or Disposal of the Company's Shares by its Subsidiaries of the Latest Year 0.5 and Up to the Date of Printing of the Annual Report 65 3.4 Latest Matters with Important Impact on Shareholder Rights or Security Prices Indicated 0.5 in Article 36 Paragraph 3 Subparagraph 2 of the Securities and Exchange Act as of the Date of Printing of Annual Report 65 3.5 Other Matters Requiring Supplementary Information X. Appendices 9.1 Statement of Internal Control System 9.2 Major Resolutions of Shareholders' Meetings and Board Meetings are Summarized 67 and Independent Auditors' Report 68
+6.1 Five-Year Financial Summary 55 6.2 Five-Year Financial Analysis.
+6.3 Audit Committee's Report in the Most Recent Year 6.4 Consolidated Financial Statements for the Years Ended December 31, 2023 and 2022, and Independent Auditors' Report 59 6.5 Parent-company-only Financial Statements for the Years Ended December 31, 2023 and 2022, and Independent Auditors' Report 59 6.6 If the Company or Its Affiliates Have Experienced Financial Difficulties in the Most Recent Fiscal Year or during the Current Fiscal Year up to the Date of Printing of the Annual Report, the Annual Report Shall Explain How Said Difficulties Will Affect the Company's Financial Situation 59

+VII.
+Review of Financial Conditions, Operating Results, and Risk Management

+7.1 Financial Status 60

+7.2 Financial Performance 61

+7.3 Cash Flow 62

+7.4 Major Capital Expenditure Items 62

+7.5 Investment Policy in Last Year, Main Causes for Profits or Losses,

+Improvement Plans and the Investment Plans for the Coming Year 62

+7.6 Risk Analysis and Management 63

+7.7 Other Important Matters 64

+VIII.
+Special Disclosure

+8.1 Information of Associated Enterprises 65 8.2 Organization of the Latest Private Placement Securities as of the Date of Printing of the Annual Report 65 8.3 Holding or Disposal of the Company's Shares by its Subsidiaries of the Latest Year and Up to the Date of Printing of the Annual Report 65 8.4 Latest Matters with Important Impact on Shareholder Rights or Security Prices Indicated in Article 36 Paragraph 3 Subparagraph 2 of the Securities and Exchange Act as of the Date of Printing of Annual Report 65 8.5 Other Matters Requiring Supplementary Information 65

+IX.
+Appendices

+9.1 Statement of Internal Control System 66

+9.2 Major Resolutions of Shareholders' Meetings and Board Meetings are Summarized

+9.3 Consolidated Financial Statements for the Years Ended December 31, 2023 and 2022,

+and Independent Auditors' Report 68

+1 1